EnzoSeason/study-notes/design-pattern/SOLID.md

   If only a part of the interface is used, we should split this interface into two.

 - "Interface" is a function:

   If only a part of the function is used, we should split this function into two.

 - "Interface" is an OOP interface:

   The interface has a single duty.
 We split the generic interface into specific interfaces.

+## Dependency Inversion Principle

+High-level modules shouldn’t depend on low-level modules.
+Both **modules should depend on abstractions**.
+In addition, abstractions shouldn’t depend on details. **Details depend on abstractions.**

+For example, `Tomcat` is the container to run the Web App.
+There is no direct dependency between these two.

+However, they are based on `Servlet`, and `Servlet` doesn't depend on neither `Tomcat` or Web App.